MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-to-linux.md

 ms.workload:
   - "azure"
 ---
-# Publish an ASP.NET Core app to Linux App Service using Visual Studio
+# Publish an ASP.NET Core app to App Service on Linux using Visual Studio

 You can use the **Publish** tool to publish ASP.NET Core apps to Azure App Service on Linux.